In the Rehabilitation, Reintegration & Recovery space

 It can be really stressful to deal with Bipolar Disorder or have a loved one dealing with the illness.
 Seeking help and support is essential to help patients lead functional lives.
 If you are staging an intervention for a loved one with Bipolar Disorder, ensure you follow these guidelines.

 Cadabams is India’s leading Mental Health Rehab for Bipolar Disorder and other serious mental illnesses.
+If you are looking for bipolar disorder treatment in India.
 Visit our residential treatment facility for a guided tour of our Bipolar treatment centre.

 Call us on our mental health helpline +91 96111 94949 for further details or Bipolar disorder related emergencies.